LinuxAtDuke/Intro-To-Linux/README.md

 **less & more**

 These programs are intended for the reading of longer files.
 More will display the contents of a file, and at what place you are in the file via percentage, near the bottom, and allow you to move only downward through the file one page at a time with the space bar.
-Less on the other hand is actually more... it allows for advanced functionality, using the arrow keys to traverse up and down a file.
+Less on the other hand is actually more: it allows for advanced functionality, using the arrow keys to traverse up and down a file.

 **diff**